sdeepthikumar/shakespearean-llm/README.md

 # Build an LLM for Shakespeare style text generation

-This repository contains a decoder-only transformer model implemented using PyTorch.
+This repository contains a decoder-only transformer model trained from scratch using PyTorch.
 The project includes scripts for training the model on text data and performing inference to generate text.

 ## Features